-I full on laid out in the grass to capture this shot.
+I laid out in the grass to capture this shot.
 It gives good perspective from this angle and makes the wooden slabs look a lot bigger than they were.

 This was a bit of an accident shot really.
 I didn’t mean to blur out the background but the short depth of field works really well here to highlight the pure white of the flower and the hairs of the stems.